 Schedule An Examination For Your Cat

 How often should your feline friend get an exam?
 The veterinarians at CountrySide recommend cat examinations once a year for adult cats, and twice a year for senior cats.
-Kittens will need more frequent exams, so you can gain all the needed information for general care, vaccinations, spaying or neutering surgeries, and dietary changes as they mature into an adult cat.
+Kittens will need more frequent exams, so that you can gain all the needed information for general care, vaccinations, spay and neuter procedures, as well as dietary changes as they mature into an adult cat.